 Many countries have developed document-free verification procedures, with India already implementing such an approach to its financial institutions and banks.

-Sumsub has a solution for companies that want to implement document-free verification procedures, called 1-click.
+Sumsub has a solution for companies that want to implement document-free verification procedures, called Non-Doc Verification.
 This can make the onboarding process easier for both companies and their customers.
-The 1-click onboarding process takes place by cross-comparing data provided by customers with what’s stored in government databases.
+The Non-Doc onboarding process takes place by cross-comparing data provided by customers with what’s stored in government databases.
 This way, users can go through the verification process only once to get into the database.
 After the first verification, customers can register with any company by simply providing their data, such as ID number, and going through a liveness check.

 This new technology is designed for businesses in the fintech, crypto, trading, marketplace, and transportation industries, as well as for global online businesses that onboard customers in emerging markets.
-At the moment, 1-click can be used in Brazil, India, Nigeria, and Indonesia, where citizens are familiar with the process of providing their ID numbers for verification purposes and usually know them by heart.
+At the moment, Non-Doc Verification can be used in Brazil, India, Nigeria, and Indonesia, where citizens are familiar with the process of providing their ID numbers for verification purposes and usually know them by heart.

 Orchestration allows companies to adjust their KYC process to different types of customers, depending on their characteristics.
 There’s an infinite number of combinations of checks, depending on the customer’s jurisdictions, the company’s internal policies, and much more.
 Companies can use orchestration to provide a more personalized approach to every new user.

 Anticipating the rising necessity of verification orchestration in 2023, Sumsub has built its own Workflow Builder solution which can be implemented code-free.
 This technology enables businesses to create user verification workflows tailored to specific risk scenarios, with the ability to set up particular triggers for the onboarding process.
 These can include age, gender, country, previous KYC experience, and many more factors, which can be automated.